godotengine/godot-docs/classes/class_inputeventmouse.rst

 | *Getter*  | get_button_mask()      |
 +-----------+------------------------+

-The mouse button mask identifier, one of or a bitwise combination of the :ref:`ButtonList<enum_@GlobalScope_ButtonList>` button masks.
+The mouse button mask identifier, one of or a bitwise combination of the :ref:`MouseButton<enum_@GlobalScope_MouseButton>` button masks.

 ----